Asquera/elasticsearch-docker/Readme.md

 # Docker Setup

-This is Docker setup for Elasticsearch and the ELK stack, useful to demonstrate examples in a workshop.
+This is a Docker setup for the Elastic stack, useful to demonstrate examples in a workshop.

 The following Docker containers are available